 The highlighter question lets respondents interactively highlight words or sentences to express preferences.
-Highlighters are created with the type: highlighter table
+Highlighters are created with the type: highlighter tag.

 Details

-removes the menu buttons, and the respondent clicks the word(s) as many times as needed to cycle through the choices. - There are four default highlighter colors: light green, pink, yellow, teal.
-The colors are assigned to the answer options in the order they are programmed.
-Light green is assigned to the first option; pink is assigned to the second option, and so on.
+format: menuis used to show menu buttons on screen.
+The respondent picks a color from the buttons and then selects the phrase(s).
+Changing it toformat: toggleremoves the menu buttons, and the respondent clicks the phrase(s) as many times as needed to cycle through the choices. - There are four default highlighter colors: light green, pink, yellow, teal.
+The colors are assigned to the states in the order they are programmed.
+Light green is assigned to the first state; pink is assigned to the state, and so on.

-- If more than four colors are needed, or to assign different colors, list them in option data decorators labeled 'COLOR', e.g.,
+- If more than four colors are needed, or to assign different colors, include them as element decorators labeled 'COLOR', e.g.,

-to allow respondents to skip the exercise without highlighting any text. - Answer options collect data like a multiple choice question, while the word(s) being evaluated collect data like a single choice question.
+decline to answerto allow respondents to skip the exercise without highlighting any text. - Answer states collect data like a multiple choice question, while the phrase(s) being evaluated collect data like a single choice question.

 Tags